Silver-3/R6-operator/README.md

 # R6 Random Operator Discord Bot

-This is a simple discord bot that has a few features.
+This is a simple Discord Bot to help give you random operators for Tom Clancy's: Rainbow Six Siege